 2. Feature Accessibility Analysis

-- Perplexity Comet: Previously available only to Perplexity Max subscribers at $200/month, the company removed the waitlist and made Comet accessible to all users at no cost.
+- Perplexity Comet: Previously available only to Max subscribers at $200/month.
+The company removed the waitlist and made Comet accessible to all users at no cost in October 2025.
+However, Amazon’s January 2026 lawsuit challenges the browser’s automated shopping capabilities, the first legal action against agentic browser technology.

-- Microsoft Edge Copilot: Available through the Edge browser; enhanced functionality requires Microsoft 365 integration.
+- Microsoft Edge Copilot: Available through Edge browser at no cost.
+Enhanced functionality requires a Microsoft 365 subscription.

-- Arc Max: Offers unrestricted access but restricts interactions to contextual features.
+- Arc Max: Offers unrestricted access but restricts interactions to contextual features, without a traditional chat interface.

 3. Web Content Processing Capabilities

 - Perplexity Comet navigates websites autonomously.
-Give it a task like “research flight prices to Dubai and summarize options,” and it’ll open tabs, read multiple sites, and compile results.
-Requires extensive permissions, as it needs to see everything on your screen.
+Give it a task like “research flight prices to Dubai and summarize options,” and it opens tabs, reads multiple sites, and compiles results.
+Requires extensive screen access permissions.
+Amazon’s January 2026 lawsuit alleges that Comet violates the e-commerce platform’s terms by using automated agents that don’t correctly identify themselves in User-Agent headers.5

-- Microsoft Edge Copilot analyzed our cybersecurity article effectively, organizing content into structured sections with specific examples.
+- Microsoft Edge Copilot effectively analyzed our cybersecurity article, organizing the content into structured sections with specific examples.
 Integration with Microsoft services is smooth if you’re in that ecosystem.

 - Sigma AI has a capable chat interface, but can’t access external websites.
 You can chat about general topics, but not about what you’re actually browsing.